pytorch/ignite/docs/source/concepts.rst

 After `user_handler()` execution, random state is altered and thus `random_train_data_generator()` will produce random batches based on altered random state.

-We provide helper decorators to save and restore random states for `torch`, `numpy` and `random`, therefore
+We provide helper decorator `:meth:~ignite.engine.utils.keep_random_state` to save and restore random states for `torch`, `numpy` and `random`.
+Therefore, we can deal with described issue using this decorator:

 .. code-block:: python